Frequently Asked Questions

 How is Valley Fiber different than any of the other local incumbent / competitors?

 Valley Fiber will be using an Active Ethernet Network design that mimics a data center's build and design style.
-Our competitors/local incumbents use technologies like GPON (Gigabit Passive Optic Network).
-The major difference is that in an Active Ethernet build out/network design like Valley Fiber's, we provide dedicated 1 Gbps connections to each individual customer.
-With GPON technology, the 1 Gbps is often split 32 to 128 times.
-This splitting makes guaranteeing a speed/consistent service nearly impossible and results in plans “up to” advertised speeds.
+Our Fiber build is dedicate not passive (GPON).
+The major difference is that in an Active Ethernet build out/network design like Valley Fiber's will provide dedicated 1 Gbps connections to each individual customer.
 Dedicated connections mean fast and reliable internet all day every day.

 Will there be a data cap with Valley Fiber?